Southern Charm: 10 of the Most Historical Southern Plantation Homes

 Located in Edgar, Louisiana, just outside New Orleans, the plantation is considered the most intact plantation in the South and still produces sugar cane to this day.
 As you explore the grounds, be sure to check out the 22 intact slave cabins, which are arranged in a double row along its oak alley.

-Whitney Plantation was also featured in “Django Unchained” — but this isn’t your typical historical Southern plantation.
+Whitney Plantation, located in Wallace, Louisiana, was also featured in “Django Unchained” — but this isn’t your typical historical Southern plantation.
 In 2014, the 2,000-acre property was converted into the first slavery museum in America.

 Flickr by: dominique joannet

 Unlike other plantations, Whitney Plantation doesn’t sugarcoat the lives of enslaved Africans who worked the former indigo and sugar farm.
 Jim Cummings, the owner of Whitney Plantation, has spent millions on the museum’s artifacts and restoration to give visitors a true sense of life in the antebellum South.

 Dating back to 1614, Shirley Plantation is the oldest plantation in America.
 Located in Charles City County, Virginia, the plantation once produced tobacco that was sent around the colonies and shipped to England.

 Although the land was originally settled in 1613, a portion of the land was granted to Edward Hill in 1638.
 Anne Hill Carter, who was born on the plantation, was the mother of Confederate General Robert E. Lee.